0xFC963F18DC21/parsley-debug-jvmui/README.md

 ## Usage with SBT

-### Notice: The current version of this library depends on the `project-final` branch on [my fork of Parsley](https://github.com/MF42-DZH/parsley), so it will be unusable until changes are merged into upstream.
+### Notice: The current version of this library depends on the `dev` branch on [my fork of Parsley](https://github.com/MF42-DZH/parsley), so it will be unusable until changes are merged into upstream.

 Currently, this is not being uploaded to a library repository like Maven or SonaType.
 Therefore, [JitPack](https://jitpack.io/) is currently the best way to include this in your SBT build: